Initializing your Repo client

 CTS tests use JUnit and the Android testing APIs.
 Review the

-Since CTS runs across many production devices, the tests must follow these rules:
+CTS runs across many production devices, so the tests must follow these rules:

-- Must take into account varying screen sizes, orientations, and keyboard layouts.
+- Take into account varying screen sizes, orientations, and keyboard layouts.

-- Only use public API methods.
-In other words, avoid all classes, methods, and fields that are annotated with the "hide" annotation.
+- Use only public API methods.
+In other words, avoid all classes, methods, and fields

-- Avoid relying upon particular view layouts or depend on the dimensions of assets that may not be on some device.
+- Avoid using view layouts or relying on the dimensions of assets that may not be on some devices.

 - Don't rely upon root privileges.